How to price projects, submit

 This makes your site visit a lot easier, because now you have a baseline bid to work from.

-When you see the actual site conditions and confirm the exact cleaning scope expected from the superintendent, you are simply adding or subtracting from your price estimate as needed.
+When you see the actual site conditions and confirm the exact cleaning scope expected from the superintendent, you are adding or subtracting from your price estimate as needed.

 Two things to look for specifically when setting a final bid price: